jackbrighton/cp-pmp-docs/what-is-a-pmp-guid.md

-#What is a GUID and how to use it
+#What is a GUID and How to Use It

 GUID is short for Globally Unique Identifier.
 It's like a number of the Dewey Decimal System, but for digital items instead of books.

-In the Public Media Platform a GUID is a long string of characters like this:
+In the Public Media Platform a GUID is a longish string of characters like this:

 bb17b68e-0ee6-4090-8536-815e3c77dd08